No-Fail Perennials for the Midwest

 Growing Conditions: Full sun and well-drained soil

-Grow it with: Late-blooming sedums pick up after the yarrow stops blooming, so it's a great way to extend the season.
+Pair It With: Late-blooming sedum, which picks up after the yarrow stops blooming and is a great way to extend the season.

 Purple Coneflower

-This perennial is as charming as it is tough; plant purple coneflower in virtually any sunny spot and it'll bloom all summer and into fall.
-Plus, coneflower's lavender, white, pink, yellow, orange, or green daisy-shape blooms look great in any design style, especially country or cottage gardens.
+These perennial blooms are as charming as they are tough.
+You can plant coneflower in virtually any sunny spot and it will bloom all summer long and into fall.
+Plus, the coneflower's lavender, white, pink, yellow, orange, or green daisy-shape blooms look great with any landscape design style, especially in country or cottage gardens.

 Zones: 3-9